sfblake/recipe-allocator/README.md

 implementation.

-Although the algorithm is designed to return only `True` or `False` when the orders can and cannot be met, it could also be used to determine which recipes customers should be given - this is already calculated as part of the algorithm's operation.
+Although the algorithm is designed to return only `True` or `False` when the orders can and cannot be met, it could also be repurposed to determine which recipes customers should be given - this is already calculated as part of the algorithm's operation.
 However I would advise against this.
 Because of the order in which the different